-- the direct (sales) comparison approach
+- The direct (sales) comparison approach

-- the income approach
+- The income approach

-- or the cost approach
+- The cost approach

 As suggested by the title, in the direct (sales) comparison approach, value is indicated by recent sales of comparable properties in the market.
-In the case of large special purpose industrial properties such as aerospace manufacturing plants, there are generally very few, if any, sales or other market transactions which can be relied upon to provide an indication of market value; for this reason, the sales comparison approach is not used in the valuation of aerospace manufacturing plants.
+In the case of large special purpose industrial properties such as pulp and paper mills, there are generally very few, if any, sales or other market transactions which can be relied upon to provide an indication of market value; for this reason, the sales comparison approach is not used in the valuation of pulp and paper mills.

-"The sales comparison approach is applicable to all types of real property interests when there are sufficient recent, reliable transactions to indicate value patterns or trends in the market When data is available, this is the most straightforward and simple way to explain and support a value opinion When the market is weak and few market transactions are available, the applicability of the sales comparison approach may be limited.
-For example, the sales comparison approach is usually not applied to special-purpose properties because few similar properties may be sold in a given market, even one that is geographically broad.
-To value special-purpose properties, the cost approach may be more appropriate and reliable."
+The sales comparison approach is applicable to all types of real property interests when there are sufficient recent, reliable transactions to indicate value patterns or trends in the market ....
+When data is available, this is the most straightforward and simple way to explain and support a value opinion ....
+When the market is weak and few market transactions are available, the applicability of the sales comparison approach may be limited.
+For example, the sales comparison approach is usually not applied to specialpurpose properties because few similar properties may be sold in a given market, even one that is geographically broad.
+To value special-purpose properties, the cost approach may be more appropriate and reliable.

-In considering any sales evidence, it is critical to ensure that the property sold falls within the same use class as the property to be valued; in the case of special purpose properties, the sale should relate to a property that has the same highest and best use as the subject property otherwise it is unlikely to be a reliable indicator of value.
+In considering any sales evidence, it is critical to ensure that the property sold falls within the same use class as the property to be valued; in the case of special-purpose properties, the sale must relate to a property that has the same highest and best use as the subject property otherwise it is unlikely to be a reliable indicator of value.

-However, if a sale of such a property does take place, it is important for the transaction to be analyzed to see if it may provide useful information that may assist when reviewing a valuation prepared by the application of another approach.
+However, if a sale of such a property does take place, it is important for the transaction to be analysed to see if it may provide useful information that may assist when reviewing a valuation prepared by the application of another approach.

 In the income approach or, more accurately, the income capitalization approach, value is indicated by a property's revenue-earning power, based on the capitalization of income.
 This method requires a detailed analysis of both income and expenditure, both for the property being valued and other similar properties that may have been sold, in order to ascertain the anticipated revenue and expenses, along with the relevant capitalization rate.
-As already indicated, in the case of large special purpose industrial properties such as aerospace manufacturing plants, there are unlikely to be any sales or rents of comparable properties from which relevant data can be obtained, so this approach is not used.
+As already indicated, in the case of large special purpose industrial properties such as pulp and paper mills, there are unlikely to be any sales or rents of comparable properties from which relevant data can be obtained, so this approach is not used.

-However, it may be necessary to consider both the income and expenses of aerospace manufacturing plants when looking at depreciation within the cost approach; in particular, in considering the issue of obsolescence.
+However, it may be necessary to consider both the income and expenses of pulp and paper mills when looking at depreciation within the cost approach; in particular, in considering the issue of obsolescence.